Laser skin resurfacing can be an excellent treatment for patients interested in nonsurgical skin rejuvenation. After years of working with… Read More

 Fraxel® Laser Skin Resurfacing

-Since 2005, our Master Aestheticians have performed over 3,000 Fraxel® laser resurfacing treatments with outstanding results.
+Since 2005, our Master Aesthetician has performed over 3,000 Fraxel® laser resurfacing treatments with outstanding results.
 This non-invasive laser treatment is a safe and effective skin rejuvenation technique that can dramatically reduce various signs of aging, typically without the potential side effects or extended downtime commonly resulting from other alternatives.

 The advanced Fraxel DUAL 1550/1927 laser treatment we have just purchased is designed with two separate wavelengths, both calibrated with separate frequencies to improve various signs of aging.
 The 1550 nm wavelength is typically used to reduce the appearance of scars and fine wrinkles in as little as one to two treatments, and the 1927 nm wavelength can effectively remove sun damage, such as brown spots and melasma, with remarkable results.
 For example, the patient seen in the photo below came to our practice with an equal amount of melasma on both arms.
 After treating her right arm with the 1927 laser, she was able to achieve these visible results in about three weeks.